zhangyang2017/kaggle_house_prices/README.md

  - 1. going through each variable, studying their distributions and relationships with the target variable so that I can make the 'best' decision on feature selection;
  - 2. or, giving my model enough flexibility to pick up information on its own?

- Does #1 lead to overfitting the model? :thinking:
+ Does either of them lead to overfitting the model? :thinking:

 ## Resources helped me learn <a id="4"></a>